Send Your First Agent Email in 3 Minutes

 How MultiMail solves this

-MultiMail provides a REST API, an MCP server with 50 tools, and a Python SDK that share the same authentication model and mailbox primitives.
+MultiMail provides a REST API and an MCP server that share the same authentication model and mailbox primitives — call the REST endpoints directly with any HTTP client (curl, requests, httpx), or invoke the tools through an MCP-compatible client.
 The default oversight mode for new integrations is gated_send: your agent can read and draft emails autonomously, but sends are held in a queue until a human approves them.
 This means you can ship a first agent email integration without writing your own approval logic or review UI.

 1